 With plenty for families along the East Sussex coast, the Coastal Cultural trail is great for a weekend away with the kids.
 All three galleries offer a wide range of activities to help children get creative.

 If you start the trail in Eastbourne, be sure to check out Towner’s free family drop in, which runs every weekend and weekdays during school holidays.
 Families can spend the day getting creative and making art of their own in Towner’s ground floor lobby, then check out the free exhibitions for inspiration.
 The gallery also runs a free art Tiny Towner Drop in every Tuesday 10am-1pm for under 5s and their parents, as well as a variety of regular family and children’s workshops.
 Eastbourne is also a short distance from Birling Gap beach and the stunning countryside of the South Downs.
-Seven Sisters Sheep Centre is worth a visit, especially during lambing season and Prince’s Park in Eastbourne, with its kids’ playground, is a great spot for children to enjoy the great outdoors.
+Seven Sisters Sheep Centre is worth a visit, especially during lambing season and Prince’s Park in Eastbourne, with its kids’ playground, is a great spot for children to enjoy the great outdoors as is Fort Fun on the seafront.

 Photo by Avant Photographic